Tools for Building Your Online Empire

 Market Samurai: the most popular keyword research tool holds that title for a reason: it’s easy to use and effective.
 I recently switched to using this from another popular tool that has suffered in quality recently.
 Market Samurai runs on the Mac (yay!) and you can get a 35% discount by signing up for the free trial here.

-Google Keyword Tool: the original basic keyword research tool.
+Google Keyword Planner: the updated keyword research tool.
 Google’s tool works well for basic queries.
-If you’re on a tight budget, you can get a lot done with this tool, but it lacks the speed and efficiency of Keyword Strategy or Market Samurai (above).
+If you’re on a tight budget, you can get a lot done with this tool, but it lacks the speed and efficiency of Market Samurai (above).

 Shopping Carts / Merchant Accounts